 Panel shapes can be used to create a wide variety of visual effects.
 Typically, a panel shape is square or rectangular, but it doesn’t have to be.
 This is the third part of a four-part series discussing a comic page’s panel layout.

 Artists can use a panel shape to convey emotion and feeling.
 Below is an example of different shapes that can reflect a range of emotions.

 The top left panel is a square/rectangular panel which is typical, and most readers expect to see these shapes.
-The straight lines conveys a sense of normalcy.
+The straight lines convey a sense of normalcy.

 The top right panel’s jagged lines convey shock.

-The bottom left panel’s waving lines conveys uncertainty or things occurring within a dream or memory.
+The bottom left panel’s waving lines convey uncertainty or things occurring within a dream or memory.

 The bottom right panel’s uneven rectangle conveys a sense of uneasiness.
 When a page is filled with uneven panels, it will portray a sense of unbalance and tension.
 These can be used in a high action or horror scene.

 This concludes part three of the panel layout series.
 Next time, I’ll talk about panel flow.